madhavramesh/Study-Buddies/README.md

 - Option to choose to end with either letter, syllable, group of letters, or phonetic sound
   - This is where the main algorithmic complexity will probably come in.
 Most shiritori games are based on letters.
 However, in reality letters do not all have the same sound.
 We would like to implement an algorithm that can also check if a group of letters likely has the same phonetic sound.
 This way, the game resembles the real-life version more.
 This will probably be the most challenging part of the project.

+**HTA Approval (crusch):** Approved, contingent on having a complex algorithm — I'm not too familiar with Shiritori, but an algorithm that can "check if a group of letters likely has the same phonetic sound" isn't really enough.

 ### Idea 2 - Automated buying and reselling of sneakers
 Requirements:
 - It is attempting to solve the lack of money by college students